mosip/mosip-infra/deployment/v3/mosip/captcha/README.md

-# Captcha for PreRegistration UI
+# Captcha for Pre-registration Portal

 Create a google recaptcha v2 ("I am not a Robot") from Google Recaptcha Admin.
 Give the domain name as your PreReg domain name.
 Example "prereg.sandbox.xyz.net".